 Toxic masculinity’s opposite is positive masculinity.
 Its goal is to teach future generations of men healthy habits so they can build stronger communities.

-It involves exhibiting openness, emotional intelligence, and moral courage which should be passed down generations.
+It involves exhibiting openness, emotional intelligence, and moral courage which should be passed down through generations.

 The success of humanity is very much dependent on masculinity and having men who practice toxic masculinity instead of positive manliness would ruin the chances of humanity.

-Being positive with masculinity promotes harmony, respect, and cooperation and gives everyone including animals the yearned sense of belonging.
+Being positive with masculinity promotes harmony, respect, and cooperation and gives everyone including animals a yearned sense of belonging.

 There are ranges of traits that are peculiar to healthy masculinity.
 The following are some of them: